gimli-org/transform2021/README.md

 ### Step 1: Prerequisites

-Make sure you have these two essential things to follow the tutorial:
+There are a few things you'll need to follow the tutorial:

 1. A working Python installation (Anaconda or Miniconda).
 For details on how to install Anaconda, we refer to: https://docs.anaconda.com/anaconda/install/
 2. A modern web browser that works with JupyterLab or Jupyter Notebook (Internet explorer will not work)
+3. Intermediate experience in Python programming (Python, numpy, matplotlib, jupyter)
+4. Background on geophysical modeling and inversion

 ### Step 2: Download material for the tutorial